 I am honestly very happy about this decision, but I did have some reservations.
 Does this make me a failure?
 What are people going to think?
 I am used to people seeing me in a certain light, associated with my intelligence and work ethic.
 I like when people tell me I’m like Superwoman, because that is what I want to embody.

-However, I needed to make this move more than I have ever needed to do anything in my entire life (I supposed other than those obligatory things like filing taxes or registering my car).
+However, I needed to make this move more than I have ever needed to do anything in my entire life.
 Sometime this year, the stress of my job had my anxiety at an all-time high.
 I didn’t feel like an actual person but something that was existing inside the shell of my former self.

 I made so many efforts to make this work.
 I made significant life changes aimed at helping me cope better with my stress.
 I felt an improvement for about a month, but that didn’t last, and when things returned, it felt even worse than before.
 I was sick all of the time, not sleeping, not able to take care of myself.
-I’ll tell you this, it is no way to live.
+It is no way to live.
 I wouldn’t even call it living.
 I’d call it existing or surviving, but it’s not living.
-I tried everything I could.
 I couldn’t possibly do anything to make things better short of quitting my job, so that’s what I did.

 After just one day, I felt so much better.
 I slept better, felt less anxious, and had more energy.
 I didn’t even finish my one cup of coffee today when normally I need several to just function.
-And the kicker is my productivity improved tremendously…imagine that!
+And the kicker is my productivity improved tremendously.

 I know what some people are going to say: maybe you just needed a break.
 It is true that I haven’t taken a vacation since 2016, a little less than a year before I started the supervisor position, but trust me, it is more than that.
 It is this exhaustion that comes from forcing myself to be something that I am not.
 I felt like I was a square peg trying to fit into a round hole.

 This isn’t a new feeling for me though.
-I’ve spent the better part of my life trying to shove myself as a square peg into a round hole, trying to live up to the expectations that have been set for me (by myself and by others).
+I’ve spent the better part of my life trying trying to live up to the expectations that have been set for me (by myself and by others).
 I’ve spent so much time trying to be this person that had already been crafted for me, so much so that I lost a sense of myself and what I really wanted to do with my life.

 From the time I was ten years old, I was told I’d go to law school and become an attorney.
 It was as if it had been decided for me already.
 The expectation was that I’d do something of that caliber, something that matched my intelligence.
 I even believed it for quite some time.
 At one point, it was my “dream” to be a Supreme Court Justice, but then I hit my rebellious phase.
 I detested the idea of going to law school because it was what everyone told me I should do.
 I started to explore other ideas, but those ideas often got shot down as not being good enough for someone like me.